1940–41 Boston Bruins season: Playoffs

 In the playoffs, Boston would have a first-round bye, advancing straight to the NHL semi-finals, where they would face the second place Toronto Maple Leafs in a best of seven series.
 The Bruins finished 5 points ahead of the Leafs during the regular season.
 The series opened at the Boston Garden, with each team winning a game, before moving to Maple Leaf Gardens for games three and four.
 The Leafs took a 2–1 series lead with a big 7–2 victory, however, Boston evened the series up at two games each with a solid 2–1 win in game four.
 Game 5 shifted back to Boston, but it was Toronto who took a 3–2 series lead, with a 2–1 overtime victory.
 The series moved back to Toronto for the 6th game, and with Boston facing elimination, the Bruins would hold off the Leafs for a 2–1 win to force a 7th and deciding game in Boston.
-The Bruins once again would fend off Toronto, hanging on for a 2–1 win, to take the series 4–3, and earn a spot in the Stanley Cup final.
+The Bruins once again would fend off Toronto, hanging on for a 2–1 win, to take the series 4–3, and earn a spot in the Stanley Cup Finals.

 The Bruins opponent was the Detroit Red Wings, who finished the regular season with 53 points, 14 less than Boston.
 Detroit had defeated the New York Rangers and Chicago Black Hawks to earn a spot in the final.
 The series opened in Boston, with the Bruins winning the first 2 games by close scores of 3–2 and 2–1 to take a 2–0 series lead.
 The series moved to the Detroit Olympia for the next 2 games, but Boston would complete the sweep, winning games 3 and 4 by scores of 4–2 and 3–1 to become the first team in NHL history to sweep a 4-game series, and win their 2nd Stanley Cup in 3 seasons, and their 3rd in franchise history.
 It was also the last time the Bruins would win the Stanley Cup until 1970.